fredzzhang/pocket/pocket/utils/README.md

     * *cfg.NUM_POS_SAMPLES(int)*: number of samples to take from each positive class
     * *cfg.NUM_NEG_SAMPLES(int)*: number of samples to take from the negative class

-## __`CLASS`__ pocket.utils.loss.BCEWithLogitsLossForStratifiedBatch
+## __`CLASS`__ lib.utils.loss.BCEWithLogitsLossForStratifiedBatch

 Binary cross entropy loss coupled with sigmoid function, modified to mask out co-occurring classes for multi-label classification problems.
-Child class of _pocket.utils.loss.BCELossForStratifiedBatch_
+Child class of _lib.utils.loss.BCELossForStratifiedBatch_

 `Parameters:`
 * *cfg(CfgNode)*: configuration class with the following attributes